 Full roll-over relief is not always available (see below).

-There is no geographical restriction in the legislation for the location of the trade or the asset, but both the old asset and the new asset must be subject to UK CGT or UK corporation tax.
-See the end of this guidance note for a discussion on the interaction with the non-resident captial gains tax (NRCGT) rules introduced from 6 April 2015 which impose a UK CGT charge on the disposal of UK residential property by non-residents.
+There is no geographical restriction in the legislation for the location of the tradeor the asset, but both the old asset and the new asset must be subject to UK CGT or UK corporation tax.
+See the end of this guidance note for a discussion on the interaction with the non-resident capital gains tax (NRCGT) rules introduced from 6 April 2015 which impose a UK CGT charge on the disposal of UK land by non-residents.